edstott/ES-synth-starter/doc/LabPart1.md

 The main loop is also used to update the display, which is not ideal because it forces these tasks to have the same initiation interval.
 We will separate these two processes into different tasks by creating a thread to run the key scanning task.

+> [!IMPORTANT]
+>
+> Your code will not run if you include STM32duino FreeRTOS as a library dependency but you don't start the scheduler.
+> Be sure to follow all the instructions below and always call `vTaskStartScheduler()` at the end of `setup()` if FreeRTOS is listed as a project dependency.

 1. Create a global struct that will store system state that is used in more than one thread:
 	```C++
 	struct {